-Days 1-2, Fri-Sat, 12-13 Jan.
+Days 1-2, Fri-Sat, 9-10 Jan.
 Departure from the US; arrival in Narita.
 There are direct flights from many US cities to Narita; our office will be happy to help you with the best schedule from your home city.
-From the US, you'll cross the international dateline, arriving the afternoon of Day 2 (Jan 13).
-If you arrive in time, the grounds of our hotel and the nearby Tokko creek channel are worth a check for the somewhat tricky Brown-headed Thrush (this is the best place to find it), Bull-headed Shrike, Japanese Wagtail, Japanese White-eye, and Eurasian Tree Sparrow.
-(Tokko Creek is just across the main roads, about a mile, exit the Tobu Narita, take first right downhill (100m away), turn left along the path by the motorway (300 m) then use the pedestrian crossing to cross the highway before heading downhill to the creek.)
+From the US, you'll cross the international dateline, arriving the afternoon of Day 2 (Jan 10).
+If you arrive in time, the grounds of our hotel and the nearby Tokko creek channel are good for some birding.
+Just across the main roads, about a mile, exit the Nikko Narita, take first right downhill (100m away), turn left along the path by the motorway (300 m) then use the pedestrian crossing to cross the highway before heading downhill to the creek.
+It is worth a check for the somewhat tricky Brown-headed Thrush (this is the best place to find it), Bull-headed Shrike, Japanese Wagtail, Warbling (Japanese) White-eye, and Eurasian Tree Sparrow.
 We'll gather for dinner in the lobby of our hotel at about 7pm.
 Night in Narita.

-Day 3, Sun, 14 Jan.
-To the Japanese Alps.
-We'll have a short walk to the area around Tokko Creek at Narita (after breakfast), then we'll begin the first leg of our tour with a 3-4-hour vehicle (Grand Cabin van) ride from Narita to our hotel near Karuizawa, a part of the Japanese Alps where we'll spend two nights.
+Day 3, Sun, 11 Jan.
+The Japanese Alps, with a short walk to the area around Tokko Creek at Narita (after breakfast).
+We'll begin the first leg of our tour with a 3-4-hour vehicle (Grand Cabin van) ride from Narita to our hotel near Karuizawa, a part of the Japanese Alps where we'll spend three nights.
 The snowy forests here offer our first real taste of birding in Japan.
-The feeders at a nearby hotel can be a major attraction as we go out in search of Japanese (Green) and Japanese Pygmy woodpeckers, Varied, Japanese (Great), Willow, Coal, and Long-tailed tits, Brown Dipper,
+The feeders at a nearby hotel can be a major attraction as we go out in search of Japanese Pygmy

-Dusky Thrush, Japanese Accentor, Eurasian Jay, Meadow, Yellow-throated, and Black-faced buntings, Asian Rosy-Finch, maybe Long-tailed Rosefinch, Hawfinch, and the comical looking Japanese Grosbeak.
-We also have a slight chance for Japanese Waxwing (if it is an invasion year; we saw them in 2018), and the elusive Copper Pheasant.
+Woodpeckers, Varied, Japanese (Great), Willow, Coal, and Long-tailed tits, Brown Dipper, Dusky Thrush, Japanese Accentor, Eurasian Jay, Meadow, Yellow-throated, and Black-faced buntings, maybe Long-tailed Rosefinch, Hawfinch, and the comical looking Japanese Grosbeak.
+We also have a slight chance for Japanese Waxwing (if it is an invasion year, we saw them in 2024), and the elusive Copper Pheasant.
 Ice grippers and sticks are recommended here and all snowy areas.
-En route we will make a stop at Inbanuma which has become a good wintering area for Baikal Teal recently.
-Night at Karuizawa.
+En route we will make a stop at Inbanuma which has become a good wintering area for Baikal Teal in recent years.
+Night at Komoro.